 - Comedy Central once ran a Punch Line where, for $1.50 a minute, callers could tell jokes, or listen to other callers tell jokes.
 They even had judges awarding $100 prizes daily for the funniest jokes left on the line!

-- Sir Mix-a-Lot references these in "Baby Got Back," telling the woman he's hitting on to "dial 1-900-Mix-A-Lot and kick them nasty thoughts".
+- Sir Mix-A-Lot references these in "Baby Got Back," telling the woman he's hitting on to "dial 1-900-Mix-A-Lot and kick them nasty thoughts".
 Fun fact: Verizon Wireless later repurposed it as a lawyer's cell phone number.
 Hilarity Ensues as he is the recipient of raunchy sexts, and gets offers for backstage passes and solicitations from luxury car dealerships.

 - On The Simpsons, Lisa dials one of these numbers to talk to a Teen Idol by the name of Corey.
 She racks up huge bills, and Marge has her stop calling the number.
+(And, believe it or not, the number Lisa was calling existed in Real Life.)

 - In yet another episode, Homer tries to call the "Coach's Hotline" only to see himself ripped off and then resort to Lisa, who guesses who's gonna win the football game.